Species distribution modelling: Correlative SDMs

 SDMs originated as correlative models.
 Correlative SDMs model the observed distribution of a species as a function of geographically referenced climatic predictor variables using multiple regression approaches.
-Given a set of geographically referred observed presences of a species and a set of climate maps, an algorithm finds the most likely environmental ranges within which a species lives.
+Given a set of geographically referred observed presences of a species and a set of climate maps, a model defines the most likely environmental ranges within which a species lives.
 Correlative SDMs assume that species are at equilibrium with their environment and that the relevant environmental variables have been adequately sampled.
 The models allow for interpolation between a limited number of species occurrences.

-For these algorithms to be effective, it is required to gather observations not only of species presences, but also of absences, that is, where the species does not live.
+For these models to be effective, it is required to gather observations not only of species presences, but also of absences, that is, where the species does not live.
 Records of species absences are typically not as common as records of presences, thus often "random background" or "pseudo-absence" data are used to fit these models.
 If there are incomplete records of species occurrences, pseudo-absences can introduce bias.
-Since correlative SDMs are models of a species’ observed distribution, they are models of the realized niche (the environments where a species is found), as opposed to the fundamental niche (the environments where a species can be found, or where the abiotic environment is appropriate for the survival).
+Since correlative SDMs are models of a species' observed distribution, they are models of the realized niche (the environments where a species is found), as opposed to the fundamental niche (the environments where a species can be found, or where the abiotic environment is appropriate for the survival).
 For a given species, the realized and fundamental niches might be the same, but if a species is geographically confined due to dispersal limitation or species interactions, the realized niche will be smaller than the fundamental niche.

 Correlative SDMs are easier and faster to implement than mechanistic SDMs, and can make ready use of available data.
 Since they are correlative however, they do not provide much information about causal mechanisms and are not good for extrapolation.
 They will also be inaccurate if the observed species range is not at equilibrium (e.g. if a species has been recently introduced and is actively expanding its range).

+In standard SDMs, the distribution of a single species is often modeled, with unique parameters describing how environmental (abiotic) factors influence its occurrence probability.
+This allows for differentiated responses to environmental drivers among species, but can be problematic for data-deficient species.
+In contrast, similarities in environmental responses can be accounted for in multi-species SDMs, which model several species jointly using shared or hierarchically related parameters.
+However, neither approach explicitly accounts for community-level biotic interactions, which can be important in explaining species diversity patterns.
+Joint species distribution models (joint SDMs or J-SDMs) address this by modeling species co-occurrence patterns directly.
+The occurrence probability of a given species is thus influenced not only by abiotic drivers but also by inferred biotic associations with other species.
+This can improve accuracy for rarer taxa and provide insights into community ecology.
+Both standard SDMs and J-SDMs can be used to generate community-level metrics, such as species richness, by aggregating outputs across multiple species.
+These can be important for decision-making such as conservation planning.